-If you have any concerns or questions regarding SEND please contact Mrs J Palmen, our Special Educational Needs Coordinator (SENCO) via the School Office
+If you have any concerns or questions regarding SEND please contact Mrs J Keyser, our Special Educational Needs Coordinator (SENCO) via the School Office

 Special Educational Needs and Disabilities is a title used to describe a range of learning needs whether they be Physical, Intellectual, Social, Emotional, Cognitive or Behavioural.
 At Hillmead we focus on the needs of the child.